 LTA ballots: Even if you don’t play tennis, you can sign up for the LTA team membership.
 This costs £30 with one of the main perks being entry into their Wimbledon ballot.
 For the past two years, the LTA has sold returned show court tickets throughout June and i’ve seen quite a few people be successful on Tennis Twitter.
 You have to be a LTA member to be eligible to purchase the resales.

-Ticketmaster: Several hundred Centre Court and No.3 Court tickets are sold for each day of the Championships on Ticketmaster.
+Ticketmaster: Back in 2019, several hundred Centre Court and No.3 Court tickets are sold for each day of the Championships on Ticketmaster.
 This includes returned tickets (on sale 48 hours before play) and reserved tickets (24 hours before play) for every day of the Championships.
 I’ve had quite of a bit success with the reserved tickets which are sold at 9am each morning for the following day’s play.
 It’s all luck of the draw and depends on a good Wi-Fi connection and clicking refresh at precisely 9am!
 Both times I have been successful is when i’ve bought a lone ticket for Court No.3.
-Two years ago my brother managed to get a pair of tickets for Court No.3.
+In 2017, my brother managed to get a pair of tickets for Court No.3.
 Generally, I think it’s more difficult when trying to purchase a pair.

 Tickets purchased through Ticketmaster allow you to enter through Gate 7 next to No.2 Court.
 The queue is normally much shorter than standard gates so it’s quick to get in!
 I believe the Centre Court seats via Ticketmaster are all at the back.
 We’ve had front row on No.3 Court going with Ticketmaster so would definitely recommend trying if you just want to get into the grounds.

 The Queue: If all else fails and you’re not lucky to know someone with Debenture seats, then the only other way to get tickets is to queue!
 I’ve never tried this way and never intend to.
 Camping for tickets just personally isn’t for me.
-I have no interest in going to Wimbledon on little to no sleep and I wouldn’t be able to blog!
+I have no interest in going to Wimbledon on little to no sleep.
+I’d rather watch on TV!
 The Wimbledon website has all the details you need for queuing.
-For live updates, there are various Twitter accounts such as @TheWimbledonQ and @ViewFromTheQ.
+For live updates, there are various Twitter accounts such as @ViewFromTheQ.
 It seems to get more popular by the year!

 Getting to the venue